TronBetAssist/TronBetAssist.github.io/index.md

 <img src="https://raw.githubusercontent.com/TronBetAssist/TronBetAssist.github.io/master/diceassist_screenshot.png" width="100">

 ## Requirements
 Windows OS

 ## Installation (Dice Assist)
 1. <a href="diceassist.exe">Download diceassist.exe</a>

 2. Run the exe

-3. It will create a screenshots folder, keep this folder with the exe (otherwise the application will not function properly)

 *Any issues with the app, please go [here](https://github.com/TronBetAssist/TronBetAssist.github.io/issues) and click "New Issue"

 ## How to use Dice Assist
 1. Go to WINK.org and open the DICE game, make sure the current prediction is at 50